PStibbons2K/Chef-HomeServer/documentation/components/ntpsrv.md

 ## Configuration

-Currently using the default configuration provided by the debian package
+Currently using the default configuration provided by the debian package without changes

 ## Runtime data

 There are two main data areas for runtime data

-# Logging
+## Logging

+Logging is done via the syslog facilities

 ## Backup